sonicakes/ga-final-project/docs/planning.md

 ### Admins
 - Admins create tours, send out email notifications.
 - Allow admins to add testimonies from clients
 - Online query form that saves it to admin, he can view and reply.
-CAPTHA before user sends a question.
+CAPTCHA before user sends a question.
 ## Functionality

 ### Booking Holidays or Tours
 - before booking, show info / warning about visa
-- customer logs in after choosing a tour, then pro
+- customer logs in after choosing a tour, then proceed to payment

 ### Taking a deposit payment